-The District properly secured 181 water outlets against use by shutting off the outlets' water supply, signage (e.g., "Do Not Drink") combined with other physical or supervisory controls.
-However, because District officials did not identify all outlets to be sampled for testing, we were unable to determine whether the 207 unsampled or unsecured water outlets we identified were below the lead action level of 15 ppb.
-Of these, 106 were showerheads.
+The District properly secured 57 water outlets against use by shutting off the outlets' water supply, signage (e.g., "Do Not Drink") and/or other physical or supervisory controls.
+However, because District officials did not identify all outlets to be sampled for testing, we were unable to determine whether the 63 unsampled or unsecured water outlets we identified were below the lead action level of 15 ppb.